Carrie Underwood Shows Off Her Incredible Legs As She Celebrates The Fourth Of July

 Carrie Underwood had her world-famous legs on display as she celebrated the Fourth of July this week.
-The country superstar shared a stunning photo on Instagram of herself on stage on July 4 for the Independence Day celebrations, where her tanned and toned legs took centre stage.
+The country superstar shared a stunning photo on Instagram of herself on stage on July 4 for the Independence Day celebrations, where her tanned and toned legs took center stage.

 The snap Carrie shared with her 7.5 million followers during the holiday showed her on stage in New York City sporting a black sparkly off-the-shoulder jumpsuit with short shorts that perfectly showcased her long legs as she braved the city’s heatwave.